 - Cut financial benefits that you can receive.
-The new law reduces the amount of benefits you can receive by 30 percent.
-That means less money for your and your family.
+The new law reduces the number of benefits you can receive by 30 percent.
+That means less money for you and your family.

 - Effectively reduces your right to re-open a case — The time frame is shrinking from three years down to one year.
 This means if there is a change in your medical condition, your options are about to be drastically limited.

 - Changes the state’s workers’ compensation system from a court-based process to an administrative program.
 This severely limits your ability to be represented by an attorney of your choice.

 What Can I Do To Protect My Rights?

 The best thing you can do is talk with a workers’ comp attorney today.
 The new law can be confusing to understand, and the time limits are extremely important.
 The new law goes into effect in 2014, so don’t delay.
 If you miss the deadline, your family may suffer because of reduced benefits.

 If you or your loved one has been injured on the job, you need to contact an attorney immediately.
 The deadlines caused by the new law mean that you should consult with a lawyer now in order to have time to possibly file a lawsuit.